heybereket/heybereket/README.md

 <h1 align='center'>⚡ Hi, I'm Bereket Semagn. ⚡</h1>
 <img align="right" src="https://o.remove.bg/downloads/14d99be4-0c4a-4416-9989-e9438d77f53b/img-removebg-preview.png" width='400"'>

 I'm a software developer who is passionate about science, artifical intelligence, and open source.
-Some technologies I enjoy working with include JavaScript, Python, and API's.<br> <br> I am originally from Ethiopia, however I'm currently living in Toronto, Canada.
-My interest in software development, and creativity led me to keep contributing to the community, and staying motivated each and everyday.
+I am originally from Ethiopia, however I'm currently living in Toronto, Canada. <br> My interest in software development, and creativity led me to keep contributing to the community, and staying motivated each and everyday.

 #### I've worked with: